-As we're entering our second (or is it still the first?) wave of the coronavirus, the plans many of us had about re-entering the office have fallen to the wayside.
+As the coronavirus continues, the plans many of us had about re-entering the office have fallen to the wayside.

 As we are re-adjusting plans on a weekly, sometimes daily, cadence, it's a lot for us to manage and it's also a lot for our people to manage too.